Virtual social network IMVU raises $35M from China’s NetEase and others – TechCrunch

 The partnership, according to Tsui, would allow the virtual networking company to tap NetEase’s game development and engineering capabilities as well as leverage NetEase’s knowledge in global market strategy as Together Labs launches future products, including one called WithMe.

-In 2020, IMVU saw record growth with over 7 million monthly active users and 400,000 products created every month by IMVU users.
-The service currently has a footprint in over 140 countries and is “always looking to expand” in existing markets, including Asia, in which it already has a localized Korean app, according to Tsui.
+In 2020, IMVU saw record growth, with over 7 million monthly active users and 400,000 products created every month by IMVU users.
+The service currently has a footprint in more than 140 countries and is “always looking to expand” in existing markets, including Asia, in which it already has a localized Korean app, according to Tsui.

 “With IMVU’s accelerating growth over recent years, the launch of VCOIN, and the development of the new WithMe platform, we felt timing was right to bring all of these products under a new roof to reinforce our commitment for creating authentic human connections in virtual spaces,” said the chief executive.